siddharth-birajdar/siddharth-birajdar.github.io/_tabs/about.md

 ### 🚀 About Me

 🔥 Dynamic and results-driven Deputy Manager with a passion for excellence in international project execution and pre-bid management.
-With 3+ years at **Schneider Electric**, I have successfully led **50+ projects**, streamlining workflows, optimizing procurement, and driving **millions in revenue growth**.
+With 4+ years in **Electrical Equipment** domain, I have successfully led **50+ projects**, streamlining workflows, optimizing procurement, and driving **millions in revenue growth**.

 ⚡ Skilled in **contract management, SAP-based order execution, and business development**, I excel in high-stakes environments where precision meets customer-centric innovation.
 My strategic mindset, cross-functional collaboration, and mentoring expertise have been pivotal in **securing multimillion-dollar deals and achieving a 40%+ bid win rate**.